Fuck Me Jesus(demo - 1991 / re-released: Osmose - 1995)

 Glorification - EP(Osmose - 1996)

 This EP contains a remix of 'Glorification of the Black God' (from Heaven Shall Burn) and four covers.
-Not much improvement with the remix but it is among the better tracks from that album.
-"Total Desaster" (Destruction) is a hammer smashing, 80's style, NWOBHM sounding, romping but simple song, delivered with gusto by Marduk.
+There isn't much improvement with the remix but it is among the better tracks from that album.
+"Total Desaster" (Destruction) is a hammer-smashing, 80's style, NWOBHM sounding, romping but simple song, delivered with gusto by Marduk.
 Then we have two Piledriver covers ("Sodomize the Dead" & "Sex With Satan") that are similar in sound - heavy, pounding and simple fun, conveyed with spitting glee and malice.
 The last cover is "The Return of Darkness and Evil" (Bathory) - another one in the same style more or less but with a much too mechanical, noisy and uninteresting interpretation.
-So overall, a little interest and fun with three tracks, but nothing extraordinary.
+So, overall, a little interest and fun with three tracks, but nothing extraordinary.

 Live in Germania(Osmose - 1997)

-Not being a big fan of live albums, I may be the wrong person to review this but this one is quite good in fact and I shall try to remain objective.
-The most worthy songs here in my opinion are the five taken from Heaven Shall Burn, due to the improved drum mixing (even though it's not as clear) and the slower ones that really shine when played aggressively live.
-The other tracks gain from the increased energy but lose a clearer sound of course.
-Overall, this contains a nice blend of clarity and raw loud energy from the live set - rippingly good and appropriate.
+Not being a big fan of live albums, I may be the wrong person to review this but this one is quite good for a live album, due to several reasons.
+This will sound strange, but the most worthy tracks here in my opinion are the five taken from Heaven Shall Burn, due to the improved drum mixing.
+This is ironic since the recording is of a poorer quality and less sharp than the studio, and yet I disliked the mix on the studio album so much that I prefer the more balanced sound on this one despite the overall poorer quality.
+The energy from the live setting also helps.
+There are also some slower tracks that really shine when played aggressively live.
+These factors make this release tempting even for me.
+On the other hand the other tracks gain a little from the increased energy but lose a lot from the lack of a clear and sharp sound and less tight instrumental playing.
+Overall, however, this contains a moderately good blend of clarity and raw ripping energy from the live set.
 The vocals are strong, the bass is surprisingly audible, the drumming is almost as insane as with the studio albums, but the guitars and drums can get, inevitably, slightly drowned at times.
 Also included in this 60 minute album are: three tracks from 'Opus Nocturne', two from 'Those of the Unlight', the Destruction cover, and even one track off the demo that is much improved here.
-For Marduk fans that enjoy the electricity from live albums, this is a very worthy purchase and quite tempting even for me.
+For Marduk fans that enjoy the electricity from live albums, this should prove a worthy purchase.

 A remake of two songs off of Dark Endless ('Still Fucking Dead' and 'Within the Abyss') with the intro played separately on guitar as 'Here's No Peace'.
 The sound quality has improved greatly as well as the aggression, and they play with their current competence with their instruments and vocals.
 Better, but the songs remain mediocre or uninteresting.